 On December 1, 2016, Visual Effect LLC filed a suit against NVIDIA Corporation for infringing two of its patents US8864304 and US9167235– for which it demanded a trial by jury.

-According to our analysis, there were multiple loopholes in the examination procedure which made it possible for the grant of these patents.
+According to our analysis, multiple loopholes in the examination procedure made it possible to grant these patents.

-We have converted the detailed preliminary analysis report in a downloadable PDF format.
+We have converted the detailed preliminary analysis report into a downloadable PDF format.
 You can download the report from here: Click here to Invalidate the ‘235 and ‘304 Patent

 US8738278B2 – Razor, Inventist, Shane Chen vs 25 defendants